|Posted on Tuesday, Feb 7, 2017 - 19:29: |

 * Generator signatures further revised.

-* Right-clicking a column header in the directory browser now quickly toggles that column's filter without seeing the settings dialog window, just like when left-clicking the filter icon with the Shift key pressed.
+* Right-clicking a column header in the directory browser now quickly activates or deactivates that column's filter without showing the settings dialog window, just like when left-clicking the filter icon with the Shift key pressed.

 * A notification sound is output when running a simple linear search for a single match when that match has been found if the program is running in the background, to alert the user.